gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 * TextFieldEvents

-These events can be implemented to receive notification on various actions that children controls are performing.
+These traits can be implemented to receive notifications about various actions that child controls are performing.

-When creating a window that supports event loop in this manner, you will need to instantiate it.
+When creating a window that supports the event loop in this manner, you will need to instantiate it.
 A common approach is the following:
 ```rs
 #[Window(events=..., )]
 struct MyWindow {